helpbuttons/hb-docs/docs/English/7pages.md

 ![Location picker modal](../images/screencaps/10_key_locations.jpg)

 The location picker modal used when setting the network centre or adding a key location.
-Admins type an address or click on the map to place a pin, and adjust the default zoom level with a slider.
+Coordinators type an address or click on the map to place a pin, and adjust the default zoom level with a slider.
 Used both for the network's home location and for each individual key place.

 ---